-The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette and Ron Zurawell, and the volunteers.
-George Walker and Brad Kappel were the main volunteers for Wolf Lake.
-They supplied the watercraft and made sampling possible through the dedication of their time.
-Our summer field technicians and volunteer coordinators, Megan Mclean and Amanda Krowski, were valuable additions and contributors to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2006 program.
-Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
+The Lakewatch program is made possible through the dedication of volunteers and the Lakewatch Chairs, Théo Charette and Ron Zurawell.
+We would like to thank Troy Furukawa and Shane Wood for their time and effort in collecting field data during 2007.
+Troy conducted the creel survey in Wolf Lake.
+Numerous Alberta Environment staff also contributed to successful completion of the 2007 program.
+We would like to thank Jill Anderson and Wendy Markowski who were summer interns with ALMS in 2007.
+Project Technical Coordinator, Megan McLean was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair was responsible for data management.
 Théo Charette (ALMS Director) was responsible for program administration and planning.
-Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld (ALMS Director) prepared the original report, which was updated with summer 2006 data by Zofia Taranu, Erika Brown and Jesse Vermaire.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Nuefeld prepared the original report, which was updated by Heather Powell in 2007.
 Alberta Environment and the Lakeland Industry & Community Association (LICA) were the main sponsors for the Lakewatch program.